elastos/Elastos.Hive.DevDocs/tech/manual/source/api.rst

 The typical IPFS peer is a resource hunger program.
 If you install IPFS daemon to your mobile device, it will take up resources and slow down your device.
-We are creating Hive project, which is a low resources consumption scenario.
+We are creating Hive project, which is a low resources consumption scenario.

 Hive maintains a big IPFS pinset for sharing.
 It can provide numerous virtual IPFS peers with only one run a real IPFS peer.
 Hive project distils from IPFS Cluster, but it will have many differences with the IPFS Cluster.